JamesWelchman/csvtojson/README.md

 ### Example Titanic Dataset

-We not for this example:
+We note for this example:

 - if the number of strings is large then we don't treat it as an enum
 - if there are missing values in the columns we don't add it to our set of required keys

 ```python
 >>> from csv import DictReader